 Because of the convention center, the rooms boast features for business travelers.
 The rooms feature large desk areas with task lighting and lots of plugs for charging.

-Where the Caribbean Beach Resort provides a trundle for a total of five people per room, the Coronado Springs Resort does not.
+Where the Caribbean Beach Resort provides a trundle for a total of five people per room, this room does not.
 My room featured a walk-in shower instead of a tub with a showerhead.
 A consideration when planning a trip with kids that refuse to take a shower.

-The Wi-Fi at the Coronado Springs Resort is better than most of the other resorts, including the deluxe resorts.
+The Wi-Fi is better than most of the other resorts, including the deluxe resorts.
 It also features an ATM, resort airline check-in, three guest laundries, Disney merchandise delivery, a business center, a heath club with spa and salon services, and childcare services.

 I visited Coronado Springs Resort in April.